Matheme and mathematics. On the main concepts of the philosophy of Alain Badiou: Belonging, inclusion, and the impasse of being

-In order to explain the mathematical sense of this statement, one needs to recall the notion of \emph{cardinality}, which clarifies and generalizes a common understanding what quantity is.
+In order to explain the mathematical sense of this statement, one needs to recall the notion of \emph{cardinality}, which clarifies and generalizes the common understanding of quantity.
 We say that two sets $x$ and $y$ have the same cardinality if there exists a function defining a one-to-one correspondence between elements of $x$ and elements of $y$.
-For finite sets, this definition agrees with common intuitions: if a finite set $y$ has more elements than a finite set $x$ (say, $y$ has $10$ elements and $x$ has $7$ elements), then regardless of the method of assigning elements of $y$ to elements of $x$, something (some $3$ elements) will be left over in $y$ --- precisely because it is larger.
+For finite sets, this definition agrees with common intuitions: if a finite set $y$ has more elements than a finite set $x$ (say, $y$ has $10$ elements and $x$ has $7$ elements), then regardless of how elements of $x$ are assigned to elements of $y$, something (some $3$ elements) will be left over in $y$ — precisely because it is larger.
 In particular, if $y$ contains $x$ \emph{and} some other elements, then $y$ does not have the same cardinality as $x$.
 This seemingly trivial fact is not always true outside of the domain of finite sets.
-To give a simple example, the set of all natural numbers $\NN$ contains quadratic numbers, that is numbers of the form $n^2$, as well as some other numbers but these two sets have the same cardinality.
-A correspondence witnessing this fact assigns to every number $n$ a unique quadratic number, namely $n^2$.
+To give a simple example, the set of all natural numbers $\NN$ contains quadratic numbers, that is, numbers of the form $n^2$, as well as some other numbers but the set of all natural numbers, and the set of quadratic numbers have the same cardinality.
+The correspondence witnessing this fact assigns to every number $n$ a unique quadratic number, namely $n^2$.

-Counting finite sets has been always done via natural numbers $0,1,2, \ldots$ .
-In set theory, the concept of such a canonical measure can be extended to all infinite sets using the notion of \emph{cardinal number}.
-Without getting into details of their definition, let us say that the series of cardinal numbers begins with natural numbers, which are directly followed by the number $\omega_0$ that measures the size of the set of all natural numbers $\NN$, then by $\omega_1$, the first uncountable cardinal numbers, etc. The hierarchy of cardinal numbers has the property that every set $x$, finite or infinite, has cardinality equal to exactly one cardinal number $\kappa$.
+Counting finite sets has always been done via natural numbers $0, 1, 2, \ldots$ In set theory, the concept of such a canonical measure can be extended to infinite sets, using the notion of \emph{cardinal numbers}.
+Without getting into details of their definition, let us say that the series of cardinal numbers begins with natural numbers, which are directly followed by the number $\omega_0$, that is, the size of the set of all natural numbers $\NN$, then by $\omega_1$, the first uncountable cardinal numbers, etc. The hierarchy of cardinal numbers has the property that every set $x$, finite or infinite, has cardinality (i.e. size) equal to exactly one cardinal number $\kappa$.
 We say then that $\kappa$ is the cardinality of $x$.